-ACTION FACT SHEET FOR PRODUCT MANAGER Implementation and maintenance of riparian strips Goal Buffering water bodies/streams and provide species-rich habitats Buffer strips should be at least 10 m wide, but may extend on up to 50 m.
+ACTION FACT SHEET for AUDITORS

+Implementation and maintenance of riparian strips

+Goal Buffering water bodies/streams and provide species-rich habitats Short description of the measure Buffer strips should be at least 10 m wide, but may extend on up to 50 m.
 In general, within (minimum of) 10 m distance to a water body natural vegetation and the development of shrubby structures should be promoted.
-Further management instructions include:

-- No use of fertilizer and pesticides - Alternating management, i.e. one year the one side, next year the other - OR: one side may remain uncut overall and sides get switched after a few years Positive examples:

-Short description of the measure Pic.
+Alternatively, extensive managed grassland or clover grass can be used.
+Further management instructions include: No use of fertilizer and pesticides Alternating management, i.e. one year the one side, next year the other OR: one side may remain uncut overall and sides get switched after a few years Timeframe (When to start a measure and antic- ipated time for implementation) When to start: with the sowing of crops.
+It must be implemented latest by 2020 Minimum width of 10 m Area must have vegetation which is not at all or extensively managed Positive examples: How auditors can assess if the measure has been implemented in a good quality?
+Pic.
 1: Water stream with riparian strips consisting of trees, bushes and other elements in vineyards in the Douro valley.

 Pic.
-2: Riparian buffer strip with the required (5 m) distance of management to the stream Alternatively, extensive managed grassland or clover grass can be used.
+2: Riparian buffer strip with the required (5 m) distance of management to the stream

+Alternatively, extensive managed grassland or clover grass can be used.